 What Are the Responsibilities of Rideshare Companies Like Uber or Lyft?

 Uber and Lyft have lax hiring practices compared to traditional taxi companies.
 These practices largely consist of checking the driver’s history for offenses such as drunk driving.
-Neither Uber nor Lyft meet with their drivers before hiring them.
+Neither Uber nor Lyft meets with their drivers before hiring them.

 Due to these shoddy hiring processes, it may be possible to hold Uber or Lyft liable if one of their drivers is impaired, reckless, or acting in violation of motor vehicle laws.